 This list breaks down the 10 best junkyards in San Diego that buy cars.
 We cover what each yard specializes in, what their process looks like, and what you should confirm before you drive over or schedule a pickup.
 Whether your car is wrecked, non-running, high-mileage, or just not worth the repair bills anymore, one of these yards can get it off your property and put cash in your hand.

-Selling a Junk Car in San Diego Without the Yard Hassle?
+Selling a Junk Car in San Diego Without the Yard Runaround?

 Best for Truck Parts and Repair ServiceA & B Truck Recycling runs a solid operation on Commercial Street with a focus on truck parts and repair work.
 They buy cars and trucks, sell parts, and handle installations (transmissions, differentials, head gaskets).
 Reviews mention staff like AJ, Frank, Chuy, and Mike who actually call customers back and help track down hard-to-find parts.